ARTISTRY FROM THE PAST

 Hobé

 Hobé is known largely for its costume jewelry which often made for the film and theater industry.
-Hobe was founded in the mid-19th century in Paris by William Hobé, and the company moved to New York City in the mid 1920s.
+Hobé was founded in Paris by William Hobé, and the company moved to New York City in the mid 1920s.
 Hobé began making costumes and jewelry for the famous Ziegfeld Follies showgirls and then established Hobé et Cie in the US in 1927.
 Top Hollywood stars such as Bette Davis and Ava Gardner were huge fans of Hobé.
 The company eventually was sold in the late 1990s.

 Hollycraft